- Your Choice

 If your account resides in the City of Encinitas, you have the choice to stay in Power100, opt down to PowerOn (50% renewable energy), or opt out.

 As a part of our shared commitment to provide energy options to our customers, San Diego Community Power (SDCP) and San Diego Gas & Electric® (SDG&E®) have jointly created a Joint Rate Comparison of our typical electric rates, average monthly bills and electric generation power sources.
-The most recent Joint Rate Comparison will be made available in April 2023.
+View the most recent February 2023 Joint Rate Comparison.

 The Joint Rate Comparison depicts estimated costs based on average customer usage by rate class.
 Individual customer results may vary based on, but not limited to, usage, distribution, location, and generation load size.